NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 # Introduction to R Markdown

 ## Markup
 A *markup language* is a system for annotating text documents in order to e.g. define formatting.
 HTML, if you are familiar with that, is an example of a markup language.
-HTML uses tags, such as
+HTML uses tags, such as:

 ```html
 <h1>Heading</h1>